 Create data visualizations that tell a compelling story.
 Bring a link to your own data set, or use one provided by the library.

 Get acquainted with the tools available to support the various steps of a systematic review.

-Learn how the online software Academic Writer can help with organizing your sources, writing a group paper and checking your citations in APA style.
+Explore the basics of APA style and how the online software Academic Writer can help with organizing your sources, writing a group paper and checking your citations.